-I am proud to have worked with a number of local community groups as a community activist and advocate.
+I am proud to have worked with a number of local community groups.

 During the Summer of 2019, I joined forces with No Space for Hate, a group of concerned citizens that formed to address the presence of White Supremacist vendors at the Bloomington Farmer’s Market.
 To read more about our protest, please see the press coverage in The Nation, The New York Times, and The Daily Beast.
 I also participated independently in non-violent, direct action at the Bloomington Farmer’s Market, which was covered by Indiana Public Media.